sfchng/Rotation_Coordinate_Descent/README.md

 ### Running RCD
   Run **demo_rcd.m** in MATLAB.

-  Here, we provide a demonstration on 3 graph sizes, where *number of nodes* = 1000, 2000 and 3000 and *graph density* = 0.4.
+  Here, we provide a demonstration on 3 different SfM camera graphs where *number of nodes* = 1000, 2000 and 3000 and *graph density* = 0.4.
+  This demo is expected to finish in about 1 minute, which will generate the following outputs:

   <img src ="n_1000.png" width="300" height="300"> <img src ="n_2000.png" width="300" height="300"> <img src ="n_3000.png" width="300" height="300">

+### Running RCDL
-### Run "demo_rcd.m" and "demo_rcdl.m" in MATLAB.
+  Run **demo_rcdl.m** in MATLAB.

-1. Run "demo_rcd.m" for the demonstration of RCD.
-2. Run "demo_rcdl.m" for the demonstration of RCDL.
+  Here, we provide a demonstration on 2 different SLAM camera graphs which are torus3D and grid3D.
+  This demo is expected to finish in about 1 minute, which will generate the following outputs: